wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft            DNS Multiple Answers                 June 2016

+   Supporting DNSSEC information  Supporting DNSSEC information is the
+      DNSSEC RRSIGs that prove the authenticity of the Additional records.

 4. Returning multiple answers

-   The authoritative nameserver should include as many of the instructed Additional records and Supporting DNSSEC information as will fit in the response packet.
+   The authoritative nameserver should include as many of the instructed additional records identified by the Extra Resource Record and Supporting DNSSEC information as will fit in the response packet.
+   These additional records (and Supporting DNSSEC information) are appended to the additional section of the response.

-   In order to include Additional records in a response, certain conditions need to be met.
+   In order to include additional records in a response, certain conditions need to be met.

-   1. Additional records MUST only be included when the server is authorative for the zone, and the records are DNSSEC signed.
+   1. Additional records MUST only be included when the server is authoritative for the zone, and the records are DNSSEC signed.

    2. The supporting DNSSEC information necessary to perform validation on the records MUST be included.

    3. The authoritative nameserver SHOULD include as many of the additional records as will fit in the response.
-Additional records MUST be inserted in the order specified in the Additional records list.
+Additional records SHOULD be inserted in the order specified in the Additional records list.

-   4. Operators SHOULD only include Additional answers that they expect a client to need.
+   4. Operators SHOULD only include EXTRA Resource Records to send additional answers that they expect a client to need.

-5. Additional records pseudo-RR
+5. Extra Resource Record

-   To allow the authoritative nameserver operator to configure the name server with the additional records to serve when it receives a query to a label, we introduce the Additional Resource Record (RR).
-This resource record is used to provide instruction to the nameserver (and to allow transfer from master to slave), it does not actually carry the information from authorative to recursive - the information is transmitted in the additional section.
+   To allow the authoritative nameserver operator to instruct the name server which additional records to serve when it receives a query to a label, we introduce the EXTRA Resource Record (RR).
+These additional records are individually appended to the additional section (note that the EXTRA RR itself is not appended).
+The EXTRA resource record MAY still be queried for directly (e.g for debugging), in which case the record itself is returned.

 5.1.
 File Format

-   The format of the Additional RR is:
+   The format of the Extra RR is:

-   label ADD "label,type; label,type; label,type; ..."
+   label EXTRA "label,type; label,type; label,type; ..."

-   For example, if the operator of example.com would like to also return A record answers for images.example.com, css.html.example.com and both an A and AAAA for data.example.com when queried for www.example.com he would enter:
+   For example, if the operator of example.com would like to also return A record answers for images.example.com, css.html.example.com and

-   www ADD "images,A; css.html,A; data,A; data,AAA;"

-   The entries in the ADD list are ordered.
-An authoritative nameserver SHOULD insert the records in the order listed when filling the